top of page

 Surrounded by natural beauty, the city of Nagano offers would-be visitors plenty of sightseeing opportunities.
 It is also an excellent base for further exploring the Nagano Prefecture.

-• Highlights - Nagano Station: Alight at Nagano Station for Zenkōji Omotesando, Zenkōji Nakamise Street, Zenkōji Temple, and Joyama Park.
+• Highlights - Nagano Station: Alight at Nagano Station for Zenkōji Omotesando, Zenkōji Nakamise Street, Zenkōji Temple (pictured), and Joyama Park.

 Dating back to the Edo period (1603-1868), the historic town of Narai-juku is a charming place to spend some time wandering through.
 It is also one of a few post towns along the Nakasendo Trail to be serviced by a train station, making it an easy day trip from Matsumoto.